Selection Panel

 Ashnoor Rahim

-Executive Director, KW4 Ontario Health Team
+Executive Director, KW4 OHT

-Ashnoor Rahim is the executive director of the KW4 OHT (Ontario health team) in the Kitchener-Waterloo region.
-She has 25 years of experience in a variety of health and care settings, including extensive work with seniors and marginalized populations.
-She is a health system leader committed to improving the overall health of Ontarians by creating coordinated and integrated health delivery models that are focused on improving the health of the population.
-Rahim is committed to using evidence-based data and clinical best practices to support the overall health and well-being of the Kitchener-Waterloo communities.
+Ashnoor Rahim joined the KW4 OHT as its inaugural executive director.
+With 25 years of experience in various health and care settings, including extensive work with seniors and marginalized populations, she is an executive focused on improving the overall health of Ontarians by creating coordinated and integrated delivery models that are focused on improving the health of the population.
+Rahim is committed to using evidence-based data and clinical best practices to support the overall health and well-being of the Kitchener, Waterloo and surrounding (KW4) communities.